brevzin/cpp_proposals/0847_deducing_this/deducing-this.md

 Such a direction would introduce a second observable difference between implicit and explicit object member functions: the type of a pointer to such a function and the override mechanism.

 However, such a direction also doesn't provide the user with any ability that they didn't have before.
 It would purely be a style choice.
 As such, we don't consider the question of allowing `virtual` to be especially important at this time.

-Instead, the paper considers any attempt at overriding ill-formed:
+Note that the paper currently allows this:

 ```cpp
 struct B3 {